-How to help groups at high risk such as diabetics to stay healthy?
+How to help groups at high risk to stay healthy?

 There are some simple steps that groups of people with high risk of infection can take to minimise the potential severity of getting sick.
-In these times, improving gut health and your immune system will help, particularly for those with chronic health conditions such as diabetes.
+In these times, improving gut health and your immune system will help, particularly for those with chronic health conditions.

 The Australian Government has said that the following groups are at higher risk than other groups: